sentinelgrowthdao/casanode-os/README.md

 	gpg pigz xxd arch-test
 	```

+### Additional OS Prerequisites

+- Support for 64-bit architecture.
+- Equipped with a Bluetooth antenna.
+- Has an Ethernet port or a Wi-Fi card.

+### Supported Devices

+This Casanode image supports the following Raspberry Pi models:

+- Raspberry Pi 3 Model B
+- Raspberry Pi 3 Model B+
+- Raspberry Pi 3 Model A+
+- Raspberry Pi 4 Model B
+- Raspberry Pi 400
+- Raspberry Pi 5

+We encourage you to test on other devices and provide feedback.

 ## Building the Image

 Once the dependencies are installed, you can proceed with creating the image.